 - Feeling faint

+According to the Mayo Clinic, one of the most common—and serious—causes of chest pain is a heart attack.
 A heart attack occurs when the blood supply to the heart is blocked.
 The lack of oxygen to the heart causes part of the heart to die.
-It is usually caused by diet and lifestyle choices that lead to clogged arteries from a buildup of fat, cholesterol, and plaque.

-However, the stress that occurs during a car accident can definitely trigger a heart attack, if you already have atherosclerosis.
+The stress that occurs during a car accident can definitely trigger a heart attack.
 Symptoms include:

 - Chest pain, pressure, or tightness